KulkarniSharath/M2_EmbSys/Implementation/FINAL_REPORT.md

 # Table of Contents

-1) Introduction
+Chapter 1) Introduction
-2) Requirements
+Chapter 2) Requirements
     *	Low level requirements
     *	High level requirements
-3) Block Diagrams & Design
+Chapter 3) Block Diagrams & Design
-4) Test Plans and output
+Chapter 4) Test Plans and output
-5) Implementation
+Chapter 5) Implementation
-6) Applications and FutureScope
+Chapter 6) Applications and FutureScope

 # Chapter 1 : Introduction
 As thefts are increasing day by day security is becoming a major concern nowadays.
 So a digital code lock can secure your home or locker easily.
 It will open your door only when the right password is entered.
 The need of safety can be achieved by making locks which can be electrical or mechanical with one or a few keys, but for locking a big area many locks are required.
 Nowadays every device’s operation is based on digital technology.